brecon75/nomura_gmqc5/README.md

-# Nomura Global Markets (GM) Quantitative Assignment
+# Nomura Global Markets Quant Challenge 2026

 This repository contains the solutions for the Nomura Global Markets Quant Challenge 2026, divided into three main sections: Q1, Q2, and Q3.